contactsimonwilson/PubRemote/docs/quick-start.md

 ## Usage

-1. While the homescreen is active, tilting the joystick will apply remote input to your VESC
+While the homescreen is active, tilting the joystick will apply remote input to your VESC.

+Some common scenarios where a tilt remote may be useful:
+- Going up a hill, raising the nose angle
+- Going down a hill, lowering the nose angle
+- Accelerating quickly, raising the nose angle
+- Decelerating quickly, lowering the nose angle
+- Riding into headwind, lowering the nose angle to require less leaning into the wind
+- Landing drops more level, lowering the nose
+- Bonks or climbs over large objects, to gain clearance on the approach and exit
+- Putting your friends through a Bucking Bronco mini game on your board
+- Nose slides
+- Tail drags
+- Balance recovery
+- And whatever else you might come up with!

+## Common Issues and Mistakes

+### The Pubmote won't connect

+1. If VESC Express -> WiFi -> WiFi Mode is set to "Station Mode", it will cause connection failures with Pubmote.

+The fix: It must be set to "Access Point"

+3. If VESC Controller -> Refloat Cfg -> Remote ->
+      - Remote Type is not set to UART
+      - Tiltback Angle Limit is set to 0 °
+      - Tiltback Speed is set to 0 °/s
+      - Input Deadband is set to a very high %

+The fix: Ensure Remote Type of  UART, Tiltback Angle Limit of >0 °, Tiltback Speed of >0 °/s, and a relatively low Input Deadband,

-2. If the direction of tilt is backwards, re-run calibration and check "Invert Y"
+### The direction of the tilt is backwards

+The fix: Re-run calibration and check "Invert Y"